 Brett: I want talk about some things that we can do as educators, but before I go there, I feel that it's important that we need to go back and examine white privilege.
 It's a tough phrase to say.
 It's a tough idea to get out there and have conversations around.
 One thing,

-Sonja, you've taught me is we sometimes will attach privilege to economics.
+Sonja, you've taught me that we sometimes will attach privilege to economics.
 That is an element of white privilege as well.
 How can we have these conversations about white privilege in a way where they're open, they're honest, we are uncomfortable but we're moving forward in our knowledge and we're not sitting in ignorance around it?

 Sonja: I think one of the best ways to talk about white privilege is to say aside from economics, now that's a very real privilege, we can't pretend that it doesn't exist.
 We can certainly just look at our neighborhoods and we can look at the schools and we can compare them to other schools.
 If we just push that to the side, what are all of the other ways in which privilege lives?
 The privilege of being able to go to a library and find a book that has a character on the cover that looks like you.
 A book that has a story that is about you or as simple as watching a commercial and finding a product to shampoo your hair.
 To learn about that from watching TV, which is not an experience that I have.
 I have to take other measures to find out about different products for my hair, as a black woman.
 I don't have the privilege of just watching network TV and just seeing a commercial that is talking about people like me, who have hair like me.

 In all these big and small ways, this is what privilege is.
-Probably in recent times, the most read piece of writing on privilege by Peggy McIntosh, but there've been a lot of brown and black folks talking about privilege for years.
+Probably in recent times, the most read piece of writing on privilege by Peggy McIntosh, but there's been a lot of brown and black folks talking about privilege for years.
 We should probably go back and figure out who they are.
 That's an entry point for some people, where she talks about unpacking her invisible knapsack.
 Being able to find a Band-Aid that looks like your flesh color.
 I've been seeing a lot of discussions about ballet dancers now that we have Misty Copeland in the spot light.
 There are brown and black people who are trying to create companies where the point shoes, even, are coming in different skin tones.
 Because historically, there's just one and it doesn't look like mine.

 I think we could have these really obvious conversations about privilege that would then help people, help raise their consciousness.
 It's not just about economics.
 Again, economics is a big part of it but it's all of these other ways that I think people don't think about.